Roborock Robot Vacuum Review

 If Your Home Is Mostly Hardwood

-Robot vacuums work best on hardwood floors but the Xiaomi Mi robot performs equally well on my low pile carpets.
+Robot vacuums work best on hardwood floors but the Roborock robot performs equally well on my low pile carpets.
 I have area rugs in every section of the house and it leaves them shining and clean every time.

 Here’s a short clip as I unbox the package!

 My audio is a little quiet (sorry!) but essentially, I was pretty happy with how well packaged the smart vacuum arrived.
 It came right out of the box with an English instruction manual and English packaging – which I wasn’t expecting, since previous reviews said everything was in Chinese.

 I find that Roborock constantly updates the mobile app.